Festival of Books and Arts at the JCC Indianapolis

-The date for the 2022 Ann Katz Festival of Books and Arts will be October 24-November 13.
-Individual events will appear on the Calendar of Events.
+The date for the 2023 Ann Katz Festival of Books and Arts are October 23-November 13.
+Individual events appear on the Calendar of Events.
 Please note to scroll through the different months to see all the events.

 We also send arts-only emails to those interested in arts events at the JCC.
 The emails are sent about twice a month.
 Visit our Stay Connected page to sign up!

 See More, Pay Less with the Festival Pass!